Knight and Day: Financing

 The film's production partners, New Regency and Dune Entertainment, offset financing for the film by paying Tom Cruise a lower advance fee than he normally received.
 Cruise previously normally received $20 million or higher in an advance fee, but he only received $11 million for Knight and Day.
 Cruise also agreed not to receive first-dollar gross, which was customary for him.
 That meant that Cruise would not receive a share of the film's revenue until Knight and Day funding investors had first gained back their investment in the production.
 In total, production costs for the film exceeded $125 million.

 Filming

 Principal photography began in mid-September 2009 in Boston and Bridgewater, Massachusetts.
 Airport terminal scenes were filmed at Worcester Regional Airport.
 Filming also took place in Melrose, Danvers, and New Bedford, Massachusetts.
 Filming was also done in Spanish cities Seville and Cadiz, the Austrian city of Salzburg, and the Jamaican town of Port Antonio.

-Soundtrack
+Music

 The Black Eyed Peas recorded a theme song for the film, titled "Someday".